malinlarsson/courses/annotation/2017/practical_session/ExcerciseEvidence.md

 *BUSCO -g /home/__login__/annotation\_course/course\_material/data/dmel/chromosome\_4/chromosome/4.fa -o 4\_dmel_busco -c 8 -l /sw/apps/bioinfo/BUSCO/1.1b1/lineage_sets/arthropoda*

 When done, check the short\_summary\_4\_dmel\_busco.
 How many proteins are reported as complete?
 Does this sound reasonable?

+##4.
+Assembling transcripts based on rna-seq data

+Rna-seq data is in general very useful in annotation projects as the data usually comes from the actual organism you study and thus avoids the danger of introducing errors caused by differences in gene structure between your study organism and other species.

+Important remarks:
+- Check if RNAseq are paired or not.
+Last generation of sequenced short reads (since 2013) are almost all paired.
+Anyway, it is important to check that information, which will be useful for the tools used in the next steps.
+- Check if RNAseq are stranded.
+Indeed this information will be useful for the tools used in the next steps.
+(In general way we recommend to use stranded RNAseq to avoid transcript fusion during the transcript assembly process.
+That gives more reliable results. )
+- Left / L / forward / 1 are identical meaning.
+It is the same for Right / R /Reverse / 2

+**_Exercise 9_ - Cufflinks:**

+Checking encoding version

+To check the technology used to sequences the RNAseq and get some extra information we have to use fastqc tool.

+module load fastqc
+ mkdir fastqc_reports
+ for i in *.left.* ;do fastqc $i -o fastqc_reports;done

+Edit
+Checking the fastq quality score format

+~/git/BILS/GAAP/annotation/Tools/Util/fastqFormatDetect.pl fastq_file.fastq

+In the normal mode, it differentiates between Sanger/Illumina1.8+ and Solexa/Illumina1.3+/Illumina1.5+.
+In the advanced mode, it will try to pinpoint exactly which scoring system is used.

+The program Cufflinks can be used to assemble transcripts from mapped rna-seq reads.
+First the reads need to be mapped to the genome, and we prefer using the mapper Tophat2 as it belongs to the same family of programs as Cufflinks and is splice-aware.
+The result from Tophat2 is a BAM-file, a binary file with the coordinates of all mapped reads.
+We have in this practical already created such a file for you for chromosome 4 of D. melanogaster, and you can find it in course\_data/dmel/chromosome\_4/bam/.

+ **_Exercise 9_ - Cufflinks:**

+When done you can find your results in the directory ‘outdir’.
+The file transcripts.gtf includes your assembled transcripts.
+As Webapollo doesn't like the gtf format file you should convert it in gff3 format (cf. Exercise 5).
+Then, transfer the gff3 file to your computer and load it into [Webapollo](http://bils-web.imbim.uu.se/drosophila_melanogaster).
+How well does it compare with your Augustus results?
+Looking at your results, are you happy with the default values of Cufflinks (which we used in this exercise) or is there something you would like to change?